rstudio/pins-r/README.md

 ```

 This can be convenient when working locally, but the real power of pins
-comes when you use a shared board, because because the writer and reader
+comes when you use a shared board, because the writer and reader can be
-can be different people (or automated processes).
-For example, you can
+different people (or automated processes).
+For example, with RStudio
-RStudio Connect you can pin data to board that’s accessible to your
+Connect you can pin data to board that’s accessible to your team:
-team:

 ``` r
 b <- board_rsconnect()